mnot/I-D/draft-nottingham-rfc8615bis.md

 When this happens, one solution is to designate a "well-known location" for data or services related to the origin overall, so that it can be easily located.
 However, this approach has the drawback of risking collisions, both with other such designated "well-known locations" and with resources that the origin has created (or wishes to create).
 Furthermore, defining well-known locations usurps the origin's control over its own URI space {{?RFC7320}}.

-To address these uses, this memo reserves a path prefix in HTTP, HTTPS, WebSocket (WS), and Secure WebSocket (WSS) URIs for these "well-known locations", "/.well-known/".
+To address these uses, this memo reserves a path prefix in nominated URI schemes for these "well-known locations", "/.well-known/".
 Future specifications that need to define a resource for such metadata can register their use to avoid collisions and minimise impingement upon origins' URI space.

 Well-known URIs can also be used with other URI schemes, but only when those schemes' definitions explicitly allow it.